Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 Compiling and running the program [Windows/split.cpp](./Windows/split.cpp), the file structure contained in the `cg` folder will be generated containing the connected graphs up to 11 vertices in \_g6 format, as well as the files `#cgV.dat` and `#cgVE.dat` containing cardinalities.
 The output of such script is written in the second column in Table 1 of the paper *Minimal graphs for contractible and dismantlable properties* ([arXiv:2109.06729 [math.CO]](https://arxiv.org/abs/2109.06729)).

-Under GNU/Linux can be used the script [GNU-Linux/split.cpp](./GNU-Linux/split.cpp), which can be compiled and executed in the terminal as:
+Under GNU/Linux can be used the script [GNU-Linux/split.cpp](./GNU-Linux/split.cpp), which can be compiled and executed in the terminal (command line) as:
 ```
 > g++ split.cpp -o split
 > ./split